1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 A short summary of her life is as follows:

 - Catherine was born on 16 Oct 1874 at Southend, four months after her parents' marriage.
-Her father James Burns was a journeyman mason who has proved difficult to locate in the 1881 Census.
-Her second name "Morison" does not appear to have a McLeoran connection.
+Her father James Burns was a journeyman mason.
+Her second name "Morison" is her father's mother's maiden name.

-- Catherine was a general servant at Carskey and not then 17 when she emigrated to North Dakota with Ann and Alistair in 1891.
+- Catherine was a general servant at Carskey and not then 17 when she emigrated to North Dakota with Ann and Alister in 1891.

 - Fort Yates in the 1890s was a US Army post and in the centre of the Standing Rock Sioux Tribal area.